ghostondancefloor/Projet_APP_Recherche/Dash_MONGODB/SETUP.md

 This guide helps you set up the Research Dashboard on your local machine after pulling from Git.

+**✅ Verified Working**: This guide has been tested with a fresh Docker environment.
+All 39 users can login with password `123`.

 ---

 ## ⚠️ CRITICAL: Clean Docker Environment First!